spritz-group/QRFuzz/README.md

 ## Credits

-This project has been developed by students from the University of Padua (UniPD, Italy).
+This project has been developed by < Anonymous >.

-- Federico Carboni
-- Denis Donadel
-- Mariano Sciacco